empathy/yii2-datetime-compare/README.md

      * `>=`: check if value being validated is greater than or equal to the value being compared with.
      * `<`: check if value being validated is less than the value being compared with.
      * `<=`: check if value being validated is less than or equal to the value being compared with.
+- `format`: Date format to parse values with.
+If blank, PHP Date will try and guess your format.

 ## Installation